randix/KioskContacts/README.md

 ###### message

-This file *message.txt* contains the body of an iMessage to be sent to the contact when the submit button is tapped, if so configured.
+The file *message.txt* contains the body of an iMessage to be sent to the contact when the **Submit** button is tapped, if so configured.
 This file may be edited and fields entered to be replaced by text from the contact form.

 ###### 1024